 Conversely, if she’s watching her father diminish the needs and value of his partner, she is learning that once she becomes a woman and, one day, a mother or stepmother, she becomes less valuable.
-This is not Truth and sets the way for the martyr paradigm and a lifetime of resentment.
+This is not Truth and sets the way for a lifetime of resentment.

 Perhaps you’ve experienced the phrase, “look at everything I’ve sacrificed for you,” when deep down, you rather wished that person wouldn’t have.
 The unnecessary guilt and shame that follows this only perpetuates the pattern.

 When you are creating a home, the healthiest dynamic I’ve observed is Top-Down.
 God, then spouse, then children.
 When God/Source/Your spiritual connection is placed first, YOU are healthy/happy/whole.
 When you are healthy/happy/whole you can then attract and create a relationship that is healthy/happy/whole.
 When you have a relationship that is healthy/happy/whole, you can then create and nurture a family/home that is healthy/happy/whole.
 It has to start from the top.
 When that dynamic gets inverted, it is to the detriment of everyone involved.